naputami/Fullstack-TodoApp/README.md

 ![Cron scheduling](./readmeimg/crontab.jpg "Cron scheduling")
 If the backup process is successs, the backup files are saved as SQL file in the `backup_dir`.
 You can check example of backup files in [this folder](/backup-database)
 ### Restore Database
-We can use backkup file to restore database by running `restore.sh` in the Linux terminal.
+We can use backup file to restore database by running `restore.sh` in the Linux terminal.
 ```
 #!/bin/bash